 This is a series of activities and related worksheets for you to download and use with the storybook Peas!
-It forms part of the Promoting diversity through children’s literature series, produced by the British Council Teaching Centre in Paris.
+Learners will develop awareness of nutrition as well as sing a song and give a presentation.
+It forms part of the Promoting diversity through children's literature series, produced by the British Council Teaching Centre in Paris.

 5-6 years old